BEROCHLU/deepseek-simplechat/README.md

 - **reasoning_effort**: Apparently, this parameter will be available soon.

 ## Note
+- The DeepSeek API is more stable compared to the browser version and allows specifying a maximum token limit of up to 8K.
 - As a reasoner model, the DeepSeek API costs one-hundredth as much as the OpenAI API.

 ## License